-Some law enforcement agencies allow for crime reports to be filed online for certain low level crimes.
-The following table includes information on how to file a police report on line.
+The Rochester Police Department allows for reports to be filed online for certain low-level crimes.
+The following table includes information on how to file a police report online.

-- Theft
+- •Theft

 - •Theft from motor vehicle

 - Lost property

-- Damage to property
+- •Damage to property

 - •Damage to motor vehicle